OUR PROJECTS

 Background & Vision

-The Impact on Wildlife Association is proud to support this initiative and has joined other partners by providing $45,000 in funding over the past two years.
+The Impact on Wildlife Association is proud to support this initiative and has joined other partners by providing $60,000 in funding over the past three years.

 funded